obsidiansystems/ledger-app-tezos/README.md

 We recommend reading as much as possible about BIP32 to ensure you fully understand this.

-## Using the Tezos Wallet application
+## Using the Tezos Wallet application (Nano S and X)

 This application and the Tezos Baking Application constitute complementary apps for different use cases -- which could be on paired devices and therefore use the same key, or which could also be used in different scenarios for different accounts.
 Baking is rejected by this app.
+The Tezos Wallet Application is available on the Nano S (all versions) and the Nano X (V2.0.1 and later)

 The "provide address" command on the Tezos Wallet application shows the address the first time the command is run for any given session.
 Subsequently, it